-Students at St Luke’s Catholic Primary School participate in an extensive Physical Education program from Pre-Primary to Year 6.
+Students at St Luke’s Catholic Primary School participate in an extensive Physical Education program from Pre-Kindergarten to Year 6.

 The Year 3-6 children have a focus on game skills through participation in a range of sports.
 The aim of the program is to foster a healthy, active lifestyle and have fun at the same time.